What is Cupro Fabric? Production, Ethics, And Is It Sustainable?

 Washing cupro fabric

 You may wash cupro fabric with a washing machine.
-However, you want to check the manufacturer’s instructions in case it's a mixed fabric.
+However, you want to check the manufacturer’s instructions if it's a mixed fabric.

-If you are washing with a washing machine, ensure you set it to a gentle cycle.
+If you wash with a washing machine, set it to a gentle cycle.
 Use a mild detergent and cool water, and avoid hot water to prevent shrinkage.
 You also want to turn your cupro clothes inside out to avoid damage by other clothing, zippers, and buttons during the wash cycle.
 When done, lay the item flat and leave it to air dry.
 Avoid using an air dryer.

 Can you iron your cupro fabric?

-You can iron your cupro, but it should be set on the lowest temperature setting and ironed carefully.
+You can iron your cupro, but it should be set at the lowest temperature and ironed carefully.
 However, steaming it is the safest way to straighten out your cupro.
 Simply hover your iron around the fabric using the iron steam setting.

 Brands that use cupro fabrics